daigotanaka/daigotanaka.github.io/re-i-hate-puzzles-am-i-still-a-programmer.md

 solving puzzle.
 It is important because of the direct relationship to how we assess our candidate engineers.

-### Many forms of puzzels including product development
+### Many forms of puzzles including product development

 There are many different kinds of puzzles...if you take all the things that "puzzle" us.
 Hemel first showed jigsaw puzzle.
 Sudoku and crosswords are other